ska-telescope/developer.skatelescope.org/src/projects/create-new-project.rst

 Both scenarios can be approached with the aid of right tooling and processes, but in general a repository should be created for every software component following this definition:

   *All software and firmware source code handed over to the SKA organisation shall be organised into source code repositories.
 A source code repository is a set of files and metadata, organized in a directory structure.
-It is expected that source code repositories map to individual applications or modules according to the following definition: A module is reusable, replaceable with something else that implements the same API, independently deployable, and encapsulates some coherent set of behaviors and responsibilities of the system.*
+It is expected that source code repositories map to individual applications or modules according to the following definition: A module is reusable, replaceable with something else that implements the same API, independently deployable, and encapsulates some coherent set of behaviours and responsibilities of the system.*

   -- *adapted from 'Continuous Delivery'*